KmylaSales/SitegoGames/README.md

 # SitegoGames
-Finalizando a etapa de responsividade.
+Finalizando a home do site.